Severe Storms: The Cost Drivers Making Them So Expensive

 Many physical assets are vulnerable to damage from severe storms.
 Roofs are old and not built with impact-resistant materials.
 Garage doors aren’t wind-rated.
 HVAC units are missing protective screens.
 Windows aren’t storm-proof.

-Around 80% of hail claims come from homeowners, and the vast majority of homeowner related claims are for repairing and replacing roofs.
+In 2022, State Farm reported that 80% of total hail claims paid come from homeowners, and the vast majority of homeowner-related claims were for repairing and replacing roofs.
 Roofs in hail-prone areas last, on average, half as long as roofs in areas that don’t experience hail (10 years vs. 20 years) because they need to be replaced more frequently.
 This also doubles the cost to insurance companies over the same period of time.
 With the average roof costing approximately $10,000, insurance companies are paying an average of 2x that cost over 20 years.

 But there is a new physical asset that is costly and exposed: solar panels.
-A brief hailstorm in 2019 destroyed more than half of Texas’s Midway Solar power plant’s 685,000 photovoltaic panels, causing $70 million in damages.
+A brief hailstorm in 2019 destroyed more than half of Texas’s Midway Solar power plant’s 685,000 photovoltaic panels, causing $70 million in damage.
+In 2024, hail damaged thousands of panels at a solar farm in Fort Bend County, Texas.

 Driver #3: Building premiums to rebuild after severe storms are increasing.